engr101staff/engr101matlab/_sources/plotting_and_figures/ex/scatter_plots_exercise.in.rst

 For this exercise, use the starter script :code:`AnalyzeStars.m` and the dataset :code:`star_data.xlsx` (which you can download at the top of this chapter).

 .. tip::
-    If you want to create this scatter plot in the same script as we created the previous scatter plot in, you will need to create a new figure for the new plot.
+    If you want to create this scatter plot in the same script as we created the previous scatter plot in (and still display both plots), you will need to create a new figure for the new plot.
 To do this, before doing the steps below, call :code:`figure();` in your MATLAB script.
 This tells MATLAB that you are creating a new plot, and it will put it in a new figure, and the two plots won't overlap.

 Create a new scatter plot using these steps: